open-metadata/OpenMetadata/openmetadata-docs-v1/content/v1.0.0/connectors/pipeline/fivetran/index.md

 To run the Ingestion via the UI you'll need to use the OpenMetadata Ingestion Container, which comes shipped with custom Airflow plugins to handle the workflow deployment.

+To access Fivetran APIs, a Fivetran account on a Standard, Enterprise, or Business Critical plan is required.

 ## Metadata Ingestion

 {% stepsContainer %}